When Your Child Has a Urinary Tract Infection (UTI)

 - Symptoms of a UTI generally go away within 24 to 72 hours of starting treatment.

-- The doctor will prescribe antibiotics for your child.
-Make sure your child takes ALL of the medication even if he or she starts feeling better.
+- The healthcare provider will prescribe antibiotics for your child.
+Make sure your child takes all of the medicine, even if he or she starts feeling better.

-- You can do the following at home to relieve your child's symptoms:
+- You can do the following at home to ease your child's symptoms:

-- Give your child over-the-counter (OTC) medications, such as ibuprofen or acetaminophen, to manage pain and fever.
-Do not give ibuprofen to an infant who is less than 6 months of age, or to a child who is dehydrated or constantly vomiting.
-Do not give aspirin to a child with a fever.
-This can put your child at risk of a serious illness called Reye's syndrome.
+- Give your child over-the-counter (OTC) medicines, such as ibuprofen or acetaminophen, to manage pain and fever.
+Don't give ibuprofen to a baby who is younger than 6 months old, or to a child who is dehydrated or constantly vomiting.
+Don't give aspirin (or medicine that contains aspirin) to a child younger than age 19 unless directed by your child's provider.
+Taking aspirin can put your child at risk for Reye syndrome.
+This is a rare but very serious disorder.
+It most often affects the brain and the liver.

-- Ask your doctor about other medications that can be prescribed to relieve painful urination.
+- Ask your provider about other medicines that can be prescribed to ease painful urination.

-Call the doctor if your child has any of the following:
+Call the healthcare provider if your child has any of these:

-- Symptoms that do not improve within 48 hours of starting treatment
+- Symptoms that don't improve within 48 hours of starting treatment

 - A fever that goes away but returns after starting treatment

-- Signs of dehydration (very dark or little urine, excessive thirst, dry mouth, dizziness)
+- Signs of fluid loss (dehydration, such as very dark or little urine, excessive thirst, dry mouth, or dizziness

 - Encourage your child to drink plenty of fluids.